Network of IBL COMMUNITIES

 Inquiry-Based Learning (IBL)

 Inquiry-Based Learning (IBL) is a form of active learning in which students are given a carefully scaffolded sequence of mathematical tasks and are asked to solve and make sense of them, working individually and in groups.
 Many varieties of IBL exist under one “big tent.”
 While courses may look different, they rely on the core principles of (1) deep student engagement with coherent and meaningful mathematical tasks, (2) opportunities for students to collaboratively process mathematical ideas with peers, (3) opportunities for instructors to inquire into student thinking, and (4) ability for instructors to foster equity in their design and facilitation choices.
 Following these core principles, IBL courses enhance student learning by providing opportunities to learn the process of understanding and presenting math rather than simply watching someone else do it.
 Instructors come to the IBL community from interest in or experience with problem-based learning, student-centered teaching, active learning, ambitious teaching, discovery learning, inquiry-oriented learning, process-oriented guided inquiry learning, and complex instruction.

 The National Network of

 Regional IBL COMMUNITIES

-A regional Inquiry-Based Learning Community (IBLC) is a local group of college math instructors interested in using and disseminating IBL.
-Each IBLC is a community of transformation of university faculty, who share a common practice of teaching mathematics and using Inquiry-Based Learning (IBL) methods.
+A regional Inquiry-Based Learning Community (IBLC) is a local group of college math instructors interested in using and disseminating IBL and IBME.
 These communities aim to provide evidence-based support mechanisms, through professional development, mentoring, and collaborations, to help members transform their teaching.
 IBLCs provide ongoing access to professional development without the need of a plane ticket to a national conference or workshop.
-Each IBLC is also better in tune with local politics, thus allowing for a grassroots route to bringing an IBL experience to every student.
+Each IBLC is in a better position to understand the needs of instructors of the local region than a national organization can be, thus allowing for a grassroots route to bringing an IBL experience to every student.

 This Network of IBLCs project brings together the leadership teams of multiple communities under one loose structure.
 Representatives from each community in the network meet multiple times each year to share successes, present opportunities, and discuss challenges.
 For more information on the NSF project which is currently supporting and studying these communities, view the NSF Project tab.

 Coalescing IBL communities